-Are they just searching for content right now, or are they truly serious about purchasing a product immediately for their company?
-Finding this out will help shape the content you create to the nth degree.
+Are they just searching for cyber security content right now, or are they truly serious about purchasing a product immediately for their company?
+Finding this out will help shape the content you create.

 If they're only looking for information, you'll want to focus on providing as much educational content as possible without getting too technical.
-All content marketing experts note that focusing on teaching (and not selling) is the better approach in an overly technical subject.
+Content marketing experts often note that focusing on teaching (and not selling) is the better approach to a technical subject.

 Cyber security, of course, deals with numerous technicalities, especially for developers.
-Many of them are open to learning and scour the net all the time to find things to better their careers.
+Many of them are open to learning and scour the internet to find solutions to new and emerging challenges.

 Some other things to think about when it comes to progressing the buyer journey: